sobhanAhmadian/snake_with_engin/README.md

 # Snake using Game Engine

-This is an implementation of Snake game using our self implemented java game engine.
+This is an implementation of the Snake game using our self-implemented Java game engine.
-For game engine implementation see this [Page](https://github.com/sobhanAhmadian/java_game_library).
+For game engine implementation see this [page](https://github.com/sobhanAhmadian/java_game_library).